schappim/mBot-Gitbook/section-3-chapter-17-moving-left-right-backwards.md

 \[Image 2.17.4: Giving a name to the variable\]

-Scratch often uses "sprites" but we use the mBot instead so you shouldn't worry much about the two sprite connected options, found here, and just leave the default option "For all sprites" set, and click "OK".
+Scratch programs often uses "Sprites" as the object on which a program operates, but we use the mBot instead.
+So just ignore the two radio buttons under the "Variable name" text field, titles "For all sprites" and "For this sprite only".
+Just click "OK" to close this dialog box.

 After that, you have a brand new variable available, that is, some storage space with the reference name "wheel\_speed".
 You will notice that after creating the variable, new instruction blocks appear in the "Data&Blocks" segment.